Whole30 Blackened Shrimp Tacos

 • 2 tbsp avocado oil, divided

-• 8 butter lettuce leaves, large, for taco shells
+• 8 butter lettuce leaves, washed and separated, for serving

 Instruction